PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-ObjectAcl                   -   returns the ACLs associated with a specific active directory object Get-GUIDMap                     -   returns a hash table of current GUIDs -> display names Get-DomainSID                   -   return the SID for the specified domain
+    Get-ObjectAcl                   -   returns the ACLs associated with a specific active directory object Get-GUIDMap                     -   returns a hash table of current GUIDs -> display names Get-DomainSID                   -   return the SID for the specified domain Invoke-ThreadedFunction         -   helper that wraps threaded invocation for other functions

 ## net * Functions: